 - Departmental standardized letter of evaluation (SLOE)

-- Guaranteed interview with the UW Hospitals and Clinics emergency medicine residency program
+- Interview with the University of Wisconsin Hospitals and Clinics emergency medicine residency program

 Eligibility

-- First generation college student (neither parent received a baccalaureate degree).
+- First generation college student (neither parent received a baccalaureate degree); and/or

-- Students who contribute to the intellectual and cultural enrichment of the program because of their life experiences, including overcoming personal adversity or family hardship, records of extensive community service, or successful careers in other fields.
+- Students who contribute to the intellectual and cultural enrichment of the program because of their life experiences, including overcoming personal adversity or family hardship, records of extensive community service, or successful careers in other fields; and/or

-- Significant barriers to achieving higher education, such as experience in the foster care system, living in a single-parent household, having an incarcerated parent, or responsibilities for providing financial support or primary care for other household members.
+- Significant barriers to achieving higher education, such as experience in the foster care system, living in a single-parent household, having an incarcerated parent, or responsibilities for providing financial support or primary care for other household members; and/or

 - Visiting Student Application AND

-- Scholarship Application, which will ask you to submit:
+- Scholarship Application, in which you must submit:

 - Letter of intent